dbblumenthal/amim-test-suite/README.md

     for u, v in ggi_network.edges():
         edge_list_file.write(f'{gene_ids[u]}\t{gene_ids[v]}\n')
 ```
+NOTE: here we discuss only formatting and not the actual content of your files.
+If you wish to include your own network, you need to save it as `CUSTOM.tsv` file without a header in the `data/networks/` directory and then run the pipeline with `--network CUSTOM`

 2: Save gene expression and phenotype in the nessesary format.
 In the example bellow we save phenotype as one of columns in gene expression and save both as .txt. "phenotypes" variable is a list of phenotypes given for this condition

 ```python